spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 ![](images/rollback5.png)

-# Making a Deployment Pipeline Safer
+# Making a deployment pipeline safer

-## Creating your deployment Pipeline
+## Creating your deployment pipeline

 Go to the Pipelines screen and select _Create New_